Ectario/Ectario/README.md

-### Welcome 👋
+## Welcome 👋

+### CTF Player w/ MadeInFrance & Phreaks 2600

+I participate in CTF competitions, focusing on cybersecurity and offensive security challenges with these two teams.

+### Some notes

 - 🎓 I’m currently studying on computer science
 - 🌱 Passion for cybersecurity and learning it
-- CTF Player w/ MadeInFrance & Phreaks 2600
 - ⚡ Fun fact: 10=2 if you ask the binaries...